visriv/multi-visual-tasks/README.md

   English | [简体中文](README_CN.md)

   Multi-Visual-Tasks (MVT) is an open-source toolbox for multiple vision tasks based on PyTorch, following the most advanced algorithms, such as YoloV4/5, EfficientDet, Swin-Transformer, and so on.
+Besides, we support 2D/3D detection, classification, embedding and multiple vision tasks.
 Our repository is designed according to {MMDetection: https://github.com/open-mmlab/mmdetection} and {Detectron2: https://github.com/facebookresearch/detectron2}.

 ## Major Features